Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 Perl offers a variation of the while loop called *do..while* loop as a minor variation between both of them.

 In the *while* loop you saw that the condition was checked at the beginning of the loop.
-Whereas in the *do.. while* loop, the condition is checked at the end.
+Whereas in the *do..while* loop, the condition is checked at the end.
 You might think what difference does it make?
 Well, on the *while* loop, there is a possibility that the execution might not even enter the loop.
 In contrast, the condition is checked at the end in *do.. while* loop, and even if the condition evaluates to false, the loop will be executed at least once.

 Let's check some Perl code illustrating the *do..while* loop.